-Toilet and baby change facilities are in the village hall just nearby.
+Toilet and baby change facilities are available in the small eco-toilet in the churchyard or there are other options in the village hall just nearby.

 There are plenty of places to take photos in the church and churchyard.
-Depending on the time of year, there could be flowers, a wildflower meadow, grass, or perhaps just rain.
+Depending on the time of year, there could be flowers, a wildflower meadow and grass.